Woodsense: Spotlight on Osage-orangeComments (0)

 After the F5 tornado leveled much of downtown Joplin, Missouri, in 2011, the only thing left standing in the half-mile swath of destruction was a massive Osage-orange–a testimony to the tree’s resiliency and toughness.

 Some Native Americans in Osage-orange’s original range were full-time bow makers, exporting finished weapons to tribes hundreds of miles away through an elaborate network.
 Many modern bowyers (bow makers) still turn to Osage-orange to keep the tradition alive.

 Osage-orange did not emerge as a woodworking wood until the 20th century.
 But any woodworker who has seen the vibrant orange to bright yellow tones of Osage-orange heartwood may find it hard to forget.
-It’s an excellent choice for small specialty projects, including knife handles, jewelry, inlays for boxes, plane soles, musical instruments, pens, stoppers, bowls, and more.
+It’s an excellent choice for small specialty projects, including knife handles, jewelry, inlays for boxes, plane soles, musical instruments, pens, bottle stoppers, bowls, and more.
 Woodworkers interested in making rustic furniture have used the limbs and shoots to fashion outdoor chairs and tables.

 Where it comes from

 Osage-orange originated in Arkansas, southeastern Oklahoma, and east Texas, but its current range includes most states east of the Rocky Mountains and up into Ontario.
 If you’re inclined to help the species spread on your property, you can buy seedlings online.